 Why This Recipe Works

-- This asparagus risotto is so flavorful thanks to being cooked in vegetable broth.
-The arborio rice takes on the flavors from the broth and then when mixed with fresh dill and parmesan at the end, each bite is packed with flavor.
+This risotto with asparagus is so flavorful thanks to being cooked in vegetable broth.
+The arborio rice absorbs the broth and then gets finished with fresh asparagus and parmesan, turning it into a dreamy parmesan lemon risotto packed with flavor. - It’s incredibly versatile.

 The full list of ingredients and amounts can be found in the recipe card at the bottom of the post.